lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 available via the directory (or equivalent) and the CA publishes a hash of this value to allow verification of its integrity before use.

-Note: As an alternative to out-of-band distribution of root CA public keys, the CA can provide the self-signed certificate together with link certificates, e.g., using RootCaKeyUpdateContent ({{sect-5.3.19.15}}).
+Note: As an alternative to out-of-band distribution of trusted CA public keys, the CA can provide the self-signed certificate together with link certificates, e.g., using RootCaKeyUpdateContent ({{sect-5.3.19.15}}).

 ~~~~ asn.1
   OOBCert ::= Certificate